Best Overall: TaylorMade Spider X

 The EXO provides stability, softness, smooth forward rolling, and the toe-hang weighting that arc motion putters love on the links.

-Made from lightweight aluminum, the Seven S keeps the hands loose during the takeaway for tension free attempts on the green.
-Rather than having the hands seize up during the process, a flatstick like the EXO, remove that burden so that the player can focus on their approach.
+Made from lightweight aluminum, the Seven S keeps the hands loose during the takeaway for tension-free attempts on the green.
+Rather than having the hands seize up during the process, a flatstick like the EXO removes that burden so that the player can focus on their approach.

 click to see more